wknishio/variable-terminal/doc/readme.txt

 This software is a java remote computer administration tool.

+It has various functions inspired by TELNET, FTP, SSH, NETBUS, VNC, but its incompatible with those tools/protocols/standards.

 Some of the available features are:

 * RC4, AES, ISAAC, SALSA, HC256 or GRAIN encryption.